Many times in the past I have heard the quote "Not forgiving someone is like drinking poison and expecting the other

 This means that, if someone intends to do good (or actually does something good) to someone else, they will be positively rewarded for their intention/act.
 That reward will come in many forms, and one of them could be happiness.
-By the same token, if someone intends to do evil, or actually does evil to someone else, they will receive a corrective (not vindictive!) compensation.
+By the same token, if someone intends to do evil, (or actually does something evil) to someone else, they will receive a corrective (not vindictive!) compensation.
 That correction will come in many forms, and one of them could be guilt, emptional pain or sadness.

 So the principle of the law is simple: you reap what you sow, in the same measure and with the same intensity with which you have sown.

 If we define Sin as "missing the mark of Love", the law of compensation can be seen as a feedback system that God put in place to help us understand when we are Loving versus when we are Sinning.
 The law is perfect in its working and it measures every act and intention with extreme accuracy.

 Now, I know that this statement might sound a little confronting for many, specially those who feel they have received a lot of unjustified hurt by others.
 Accepting that we have no part to play in the correction of a sin means that we shouldn't take a sin personally and that's surely not how we feel when someone is hurting us.
-Because we pay the direct consequences of someone else's unloving choices, we do feel like we should have a say about their lives and we feel we should somehow be involved in the process of their correction (or should I say punishment?), or at least we should get the "satisfaction" of seeing them suffering somehow forgetting that there is already a system in place that takes care of the correction of that sin and that our thirst for punishment is only driven by an unresolved feeling of anger.
+Because we pay the direct consequences of someone else's unloving choices, we do feel like we should have a say about their lives and we feel we should somehow be involved in the process of their correction (or should I say punishment?) or, at least, we should get the "satisfaction" of seeing them suffering.
+What we are forgetting is that there is already a system in place that takes care of the correction of that sin and that our thirst for punishment is only driven by an unresolved feeling of anger.